Alerts are an important aspect of monitoring because they proactively inform us when things go wrong and need our attention. This could be:

 Our goal in this first alert is to proactively notify us in Slack when we have sustained high memory usage over time.
 You can connect Grafana to Slack using webhooks.

 Create a new Graph visualization.
-In the query, connect to the data source you configured in the Timescale and Prometheus tutorial and enter the following query:
+In the query, connect to an existing Prometheus data source and enter this query:

 SELECT$__timeGroupAlias("time", 1m),avg(value) as "mem_used_percent"FROM metricsWHERE$__timeFilter("time") ANDname LIKE 'mem_used_percent'GROUP BY 1ORDER BY 1